theheking/babs-rna-seq/practical_overview/Week2_Exploring_Dataset.md

 We do not recommend downloading large numbers of sequencing files this way.
 For that, the NCBI has made a software package called the `sra-toolkit`.
 However, for a couple files, it’s often easier to go through the ENA.

+<title>Import transcriptome data</title>
+First, we will download the mouse transcriptome data from [Ensembl](http://useast.ensembl.org/Mus_musculus/Info/Index).
+The mouse transcriptome is available on [this page](ftp://ftp.ensembl.org/pub/release-97/fasta/mus_musculus/cdna/).
+The > wget command will allow us to download the transcriptome from Ensembl.
+This may take a minute or two - make sure the download completes before moving on - you shoul get a message saying

+    > ‘Mus_musculus.GRCm38.cdna.all.fa.gz’ saved [51982200].

+    > wget ftp://ftp.ensembl.org/pub/release-97/fasta/mus_musculus/cdna/Mus_musculus.GRCm38.cdna.all.fa.gz

+Let's also organize our downloaded data; we will make a new directory (transcriptome) in our rna-seq-project folder and use the mv command to move the transcriptome data we downloaded in the step above.

+    > mkdir -p /home/gea_user/rna-seq-project/transcriptome && mv Mus_musculus.GRCm38.cdna.all.fa.gz /home/gea_user/rna-seq-project/transcriptome

+<title> </title>
 Where to learn more
 -------------------